CODE-REaD/CanJS-ColorChooser/README.md

 # CanJS-ColorChooser
-Simple Web Color Chooser to Demonstrate CanJS Capabilities
+Simple Web Color Chooser to Demonstrate CanJS Capabilities (CanJS information is found at http://canjs.com)

-This is running at http://colors.code-read.com.
+This web app is running at http://colors.code-read.com.

 It is my first framework-based web app.
 I would like to improve it, and ***welcome your constructive criticism***.
 Of particular concern: